Each year of collegiate membership includes online and in-person programming aimed at helping you grow as a real, strong woman.

 ASTP is one of four programs rotated among collegiate chapters each year.
 The program motivates members to determine personally relevant reasons to change their attitudes and behavior toward drinking alcohol, and focuses on strategies for reducing risks associated with drinking for those who make the choice to drink.
 While ASTP recognizes the best way to avoid any negative consequences associated with drinking is abstaining, it also acknowledges that any progress toward reduced risks are steps in the right direction.

-This training will be a great opportunity for chapters to acquire new recruitment strategies and strengthen conversation skills, while learning how to create a values-based recruitment.
+This training is a great opportunity for chapter officers to acquire new recruitment strategies and strengthen conversation skills, while learning how to create a values-based recruitment.
 This training is required for all vice presidents recruitment and recruitment advisors (or designated advisory board representative).

 Our Global Service Initiative combines direct service, global immersion, and Alpha Chi Omega principles and values into one unique experience.
 While traveling with sisters from across the country, participants will build, rebuild or remodel areas and structures of need; immerse themselves in local customs and cultures; connect the events to their Alpha Chi Omega experience; and be forever changed by the opportunity.